Deep Brain Stimulation

 Is DBS safe?
 What are the Risks?

-Overall serious effects from DBS are rare, but no invasive surgical procedure is without risk.
+Overall serious side effects from DBS are rare, but no invasive surgical procedure is without risk.
+DBS involves making small holes in the skull to implant the leads and surgical incisions to implant the stimulators under the skin near the collarbone.
 The main risk in DBS is bleeding in the brain during the lead implantation, resulting in stroke.
+This occurs in 1% of patients.
 However, approximately 99% of patients do not have significant bleeding.
 Infection occurs in approximately 5% of patients.
-Infection can be serious and warrant the removal of the hardware.
-(If this happens, it may be possible to re-implant the hardware once the infection is treated).
-Hardware failure is also a concern, for example wire disconnection or stimulator battery failure.
-Most complications that occur in DBS for dystonia can be resolved without removing the hardware.
+Infection can be serious and warrant the removal of the DBS devices.
+(If this happens, it may be possible to re-implant the devices once the infection is treated).
+Device failure is also a concern, for example wire disconnection or stimulator battery failure.
+Most complications that occur in DBS for dystonia can be resolved without removing the DBS device.

 What are the benefits?